Introduction: Shark SFG - the Small Shark Glider - Updated

 As a safety note please remember to wear a mask or respirator as there will be a particles in the air that can cause lung damage when using a CNC, this goes especially for the carbon fiber dust.

-Step 3: Building the Fuselage
+Step 3: Building the Wing

 After having cut the tabs and pushed out the parts.
 Lightly sand the parts as this will make it much easier at a later stage.